Remember how amazing the future used to be?

 “Somewhere with trees,” Estelle echoed.

-“Yeah, we’ll get a place where the cat can bury his turds outside so I don’t have to clean the cat-box.
+“Yeah, we’ll get a place where the cat can bury his turds outside, so I don’t have to clean the litter box.
 I hate that.”

 Estelle didn’t say a word, but she smiled inwardly.
 She didn’t want to tarnish Leon’s dream.
 The best dreams, she though to herself, are the ones left unfulfilled.